Andreescu, 19, overcomes shoulder injury to win Rogers Cup, US Open

 One injury leads to another.
 Players are never really 100 percent.
-The result: #4 Bertens, #5 Kerber, #6 Kvitova, #13 Wozniacki and #23 Bianca Andreescu (and not to mention Maria Sharapova) are all out of Roland Garros before the second round.
+The result: #4 Bertens, #5 Kerber, #6 Kvitova, #13 Wozniacki and #23 Bianca Andreescu (and not to mention Maria Sharapova) were all out of Roland Garros before the second round.
+Andreescu, among others, couldn’t play Wimbledon.

 For perspective, imagine if French Open ticket buyers already couldn’t see Thiem, Zverev, Tsitsipas, Cilic and Shapovalov after the first round.